internetghost0/cvector/README.md

 ## Just my playground with pointer to void

-## Do not use it in real projects, it is unefficient implementanion!
+## Do not use it in real projects, it is VERY unefficient implementanion!